 - Difficulty finding another job – Looking for a job after an accident that has resulted in considerable physical and mental pain can be even more difficult than usual.

 Calculating general damages is one of the more challenging aspects of filing a personal injury claim.
 The money that is awarded under the general damages category is meant to compensate for subjective injuries such as those mentioned above.
 The problem is, none of these losses can be calculated in actual terms.
 How do you measure physical pain and suffering or mental anguish?
 It is impossible to assign an exact compensation amount for these injuries as every person’s reaction to the accident is likely to be unique.
+However, the Judicial College regularly publish/update guideline compensation amounts for general damages that legal professionals can refer to when calculating compensation.

 Generally, the compensation that is awarded for general damages depends on the type and severity of the injury and its long term impact on the victim.
 The personal injury solicitor’s skills play a huge role in influencing the total amount of compensation awarded.